MatrixAINetwork/MatrixAIPoC_PY/README.md

 We plan to optimize our internal feature modules using the custom AI functions.
 Python version of these codes have already been finished, waiting for proper data sources to perform optimization on.

-Instructions to the folder tree:
+**Instructions to the folder tree**

-FastLanes: Includes GPU AI codes
+/FastLanes: Includes GPU AI codes

-ParallelShapelet: Includes ParallelShapelet codes
+/ParallelShapelet: Includes ParallelShapelet codes

-Core: Includes election algorithms
+/Core: Includes the core data structure and election algorithms (VM,blockchain,etc)

+/p2p:p2p network protocal

+/crypto:crypto and hash algorithms

+/miner: block creation and mining

 Credits